Jazz Pharma to buy Italy's Gentium for $1 billion

 (Reuters) - Ireland-based Jazz Pharmaceuticals Plc (JAZZ.O) said it would buy Italian biotech company Gentium S.p.A.
-GENT.O for about $1 billion to get access to its lead product candidate, Defitelio, a drug used for the treatment of a rare liver condition.
+GENT.O for about $1 billion to get access to Defitelio, a drug used for the treatment of a rare liver condition.

+Jazz Pharma’s shares, which closed at $114.72, were up 8 percent in extended trading.

 In October, the European Commission granted marketing authorization for Defitelio, which is the first drug approved for hepatic veno-occlusive disease (VOD), a rare condition in which some veins in the liver are blocked as a result of cancer therapy given prior to stem cell transplants.